XQuery

 #Where XSLT Excels

 Document-centric transforms.
-When you're converting one XML format to another and the output structure closely mirrors the input structure, XSLT's template matching handles this naturally:
+XSLT's template matching handles document-centric transforms naturally.
+This applies when you transform one XML format to another and the output structure closely mirrors the input structure:

 <!-- Copy everything, change just the price format -->